Cleveland Browns relocation controversy: Initial reaction

 The City of Cleveland sued Modell, the Browns, Stadium Corp, the Maryland Stadium Authority, and the authority's director, John A. Moag Jr., in City of Cleveland v.
 Cleveland Browns, et al., Cuyahoga County Court of Common Pleas Case No. CV-95-297833, for breaching the Browns' lease, which required the team to play its home games at Cleveland Stadium for several years beyond 1995, filing an injunction to keep the Browns in the city until at least 1998.
 Several other lawsuits were filed by fans and ticket holders.
 The United States Congress even held hearings on the matter.

-Actor/comedian Drew Carey returned to his hometown of Cleveland on November 26, 1995, to host "Fan Jam" in protest of the proposed move.
+Comedian Drew Carey returned to his hometown of Cleveland on November 26, 1995, to host "Fan Jam" in protest of the proposed move.
 A protest was held in Pittsburgh during the Browns' game there against the Pittsburgh Steelers, but ABC, the network broadcasting the game (and also the home of Carey's new sitcom that had just premiered), declined to cover or mention the protest.
 That game was one of the few instances that Steelers fans and Browns fans were supportive of each other, as fans in Pittsburgh felt that Modell was robbing their team of their long-standing rivalry with the Browns.
 Browns fans reacted with anger to the news, wearing hats and T-shirts that read "Muck Fodell".

 On the field, the Browns stumbled to finish 5–11 after the announcement, ahead of only the expansion Jacksonville Jaguars, to whom they lost twice, in the AFC Central, becoming the first team in the NFL's modern era to lose twice to a first-year expansion team.
 Virtually all of the team's sponsors pulled their support, leaving Cleveland Stadium devoid of advertising during the team's final weeks.
 After the announcement, the team lost all their home games except the final, in which they defeated the Cincinnati Bengals 26–10.
 The game itself was blacked out on television locally on WKYC, but NBC did broadcast extensive pregame coverage from Cleveland.
+During the broadcast, host Bob Costas noted the "final sad irony" of Brooklyn native Modell moving a beloved franchise much as Walter O'Malley had moved the Dodgers to Los Angeles.